NorthernMan54/homebridge-alexa/README.md

 * This does not have any devices or accessories that are visible from Homekit, and does not need to be added on the Home app.
 * This only works with real Amazon devices, and does not work with faux Amazon devices like Amazon AVS or AlexaPI
+* Please note that this approach does not work the Amazon Echo 2nd generation launched in the fall of 2017.

 # Installation